View courses in

 Undergraduate Prerequisites: CAS AR 201 and CAS AR 250; or consent of instructor.

 Analysis of major events and processes of the Mesoamerican area.
 Topics include rise of towns, temples, and urbanism; the origin of state; and the development of empires.

 CAS AR 556: Archaeological Field Research

-Supervised original research in excavation, survey, or field laboratory situation, as part of field study program.
+Supervised original research in excavation, survey, or field laboratory situation, as part of field school program.

 CAS AR 577: Pots and Pans: The Material Culture of Cookery & Dining

 Exploration of food cultures and technologies through utensils for food preparation and consumption; kitchens from prehistory to present; tradition and fashion in cooking and dining vessels; cooking technology; utensils as metaphors and symbols.
 Ranges broadly across cultures, time, and space.